moyueheng/easy-dataset/README.md

 - View the demo video of this project: [Easy Dataset Demo Video](https://www.bilibili.com/video/BV1y8QpYGE57/)
 - For detailed documentation on all features and APIs, visit our [Documentation Site](https://docs.easy-dataset.com/ed/en)
+- View the paper of this project: [Easy Dataset: A Unified and Extensible Framework for Synthesizing LLM Fine-Tuning Data from Unstructured Documents](https://arxiv.org/abs/2507.04009v1)

 ## Community Practice